 Letter Grade FBISD Conversion

-Α 96
+А 96

 В 86

 С 76

 D 70

 F 59

 FX 59

-(3) Type and Weight of Grades

-- In Grades 9th 12th, grades for each grading period shall reflect the students' progress towards proficiency of identified priority learning progressions, which are aligned to the Texas Essential Knowledge and Skills.
-All grades will be weighted as follows: - 3.
+- (3) Type and Weight of Grades - In Grades 9th 12th, grades for each grading period shall reflect the students' progress towards proficiency of identified priority learning progressions, which are aligned to the Texas Essential Knowledge and Skills.
+All grades will be weighted as follows:

 Major Grades will count as 50 percent of the student's grading period average.
 In accordance with policy EF (LEGAL), parents are entitled to review each test administered to their child after it is administered.
-A teacher may specify reasonable hours for such review.
+A teacher may specify reasonable hours for such a review.
 Dual credit courses will adhere to the partnering institution of higher education's FERPA policy.

-- 4. Daily Grades will count as 50 percent of the student's grading period average. - For dual credit courses with a lab, the grades will be weighted as follows: - o Lab grade will count as 40 percent of the student's grading period average. - o Lecture grade will count as 60 percent of the student's grading period average. - For dual credit courses without a lab, teachers follow the identified college partner's requirements of weighting of grades rather than the Fort Bend ISD requirements.

-(4) Required Number of Grades

-- In Grades 9th 12th, grades will be reported using a numerical average based on a minimum of (9) grades per course per grading period.
-In each course, students should receive (3) major and (6) daily grades. - For dual credit courses, teachers follow the identified college partner's requirements for number of grades rather than the Fort Bend ISD requirements.
+- Daily Grades will count as 50 percent of the student's grading period average. - For dual credit courses with a lab, the grades will be weighted as follows: - Lab grade will count as 40 percent of the student's grading period average. - Lecture grade will count as 60 percent of the student's grading period average. - For dual credit courses without a lab, teachers follow the identified college partner's requirements of weighting of grades rather than the Fort Bend ISD requirements. - (4) Required Number of Grades - In Grades 9th 12th, grades will be reported using a numerical average based on a minimum of (9) grades per course, per grading period.
+In each course, students should receive (3) major and (6) daily grades.
+District Learning Assessments shall not be used as a daily or major grade. - Progressive High School offers an opportunity for students to gain credits at an accelerated in identified courses.
+Students can earn 0.5 credit in a nine-week grading period in these courses.
+A minimum of (12) grades; (3) major and (9) daily grades, will be required per nine-week grading period in these accelerated courses. - For dual credit courses, teachers follow the identified college partner's requirements for number of grades rather than the Fort Bend ISD requirements.